tradecloud/tradecloud-docs-api-v2/api/delivery-schedule.md

 Tradecloud works with a delivery schedule per order line.
 Each delivery line in a schedule consists of a position, delivery date and a quantity.

-Some ERP systems like SAP work natively with mulitple delivery lines per order line.
+Some ERP systems like SAP work natively with multiple delivery lines per order line.
 Use the Tradecloud [**native** delivery schedule](#native-delivery-schedule) in this case.

 Other ERP systems can only work with only one delivery per order line.